refined-bitbucket/refined-bitbucket/README.md

     of the template in the options page, in case you don't want to include the file in your repository, e.g., https://gist.githubusercontent.com/anonymous/8054a3ee32f7cf1a5975e3fd52b3c5f3/raw/f6897720e8b6b93becd246187dac36038291c3a4/PULL_REQUEST_TEMPLATE.md.

+    _Note: Currently, externally hosted pull request templates outside of BitBucket's domain is not supported with the Firefox addon._

 ## Some images

 <table>